Where is Weigel Health Center located?

-Will my parents know I was seen at Weigel Health Center?
+Will my parents/guardian know I was seen at Weigel Health Center?

 According to HIPAA regulations, Weigel Health Center, does not disclose any medical information without written consent from the student.
-However the insurance subscriber may receive an “Explanation of Benefits” (summary of laboratory tests) document.
+However if any outside testing is ordered, the insurance subscriber may receive an “Explanation of Benefits” (summary of laboratory tests) document.

 What services are provided at Weigel Health Center?

-What medical supplies should I bring to college?
+What college/medical supplies should I bring to campus?

-What do I do if I become sick or injured when the health center is closed.
+What do I do if I become sick or injured when the Weigel Health Center is closed.